 Midsummer, an observation of the longest day of the year, is celebrated in each of the Scandinavian countries.
-Midsummer, originally a pagan holiday, is celebrated on the day of John the Baptist and is now held on the weekend closest to the summer solstice.
+Originally a pagan holiday, Midsummer is celebrated on the day of John the Baptist and is now held on the weekend closest to the summer solstice.

 In Sweden the celebration takes place around a maypole that is trimmed with garlands of flowers.
 The word majstang (maypole) has nothing to do with the month of May.
 The custom att maja means to decorate with green leaves and branches, and at midsummer this is done freely.
 The maypole is raised on an open grassy area and the celebrants join hands and dance around it to tunes played on an accordion or fiddle.